Mudroom Storage and Organization

 In our former Leawood Kansas home (see the full Colonial House Tour here) our mudroom space was actually a shared mudroom laundry room combination.

 In our current St. Louis home (Before and After) we have a dedicated mudroom and we love it just as much!
-We converted a difficult space into a welcoming area with cedar planked walls and a Brick Flooring.
+We converted a difficult space into a welcoming area with cedar planked walls and Brick Flooring.

-Tip #1: I often like to use pieces of furniture (such as an entrance bench or a pretty chest like this one) that fit our needs rather than built in storage so that we can easily adapt as our needs change.
+I often like to use pieces of furniture (such as an entrance bench or a pretty chest like this one) that fit our needs rather than built in storage so that we can easily adapt as our needs change.

-I found this small antique chest at an estate sale in our neighborhood last year – it fit everything we needed for our small mudroom.
+I found this small antique chest at an estate sale in our neighborhood – it fit everything we needed for our small mudroom.

 This little antique chest functions as the ultimate entryway organizer!
 It’s somewhat narrow, allowing for easy pass-through, has a great solid marble top to catch miscellaneous items, and a few drawers to stow away seasonal essentials.